radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/05-radiantone-universal-directory.md

 To remove dynamic members, select the group entry and click ![An image showing ](Media/manage-group-button.jpg).
 Click **Edit Dynamic Members**.
 Click **Remove Member(s)**, select the LDAP URL representing the members to remove and click **Confirm Remove Member(s)**.
 Click **Close**.

->**NOTE – only groups that are of objectclass type groupOfUrls can have dynamic members.
-If the group you are managing does not have this object class, then the Dynamic Members option is not shown.**
+>[!note] Only groups that are of objectclass type groupOfUrls can have dynamic members.
+If the group you are managing does not have this object class, then the Dynamic Members option is not shown.

 #### Modifying Group Attributes